 No. To donate, you must be symptom-free from cold, flu or fever on the day of donation.

-Can I donate if I have traveled outside the United States in the past year?
+Can I donate blood if I have traveled outside the United States in the past year?

-Travel to most countries will not prevent you from donating blood.
-Travel to some foreign countries may make donors ineligible to donate blood for varying periods of time, depending on whether certain diseases, such as malaria, are common in the country visited.
-The criteria concerning foreign travel are subject to change, so please discuss your eligibility with staff.
+Travel to some countries may make you ineligible to donate blood for varying periods of time, depending on whether certain diseases, such as malaria, are common in the country visited.
+The criteria concerning foreign travel are subject to change, so please discuss your eligibility with donor center staff.

-Can I donate when I am under the care of a doctor or dentist?
+Can I donate blood if I am under the care of a doctor or dentist?

 You may be eligible to donate, depending on your condition.
 Donation is acceptable after routine teeth cleaning or dental work.

-Can I donate if I am taking medication?
+Can I donate blood if I am taking medicine?

-Can I donate if I have recently had a vaccination?
+Can I donate blood if I have recently had a vaccination?